YuhongZ9309/sep-cyoa/bunnygirl-arc/confess-now2.md

 "I love you!"
 "I love you, Rina" "I love you very much!"

 People in school starts to look outside the window to look at you.
-The name "Rina" sounds very familiar to they.
-They gave more thought of where they have heard that name.
-Suddenly, everyone realize Rena is the name of a young famous actoress that has been in one of the recent popular movie.
+The name "Rina" sounds very familiar to them.
+They gave more thoughts of where they have heard that name.
+Suddenly, everyone remembers Rena, who is the name of a young famous actoress that has been in one of the recent popular movie.

 You continue shouting about the moment you've spent with her and how you chereish them.